pingcap/docs/tidb-lightning/tidb-lightning-log-message-explanation.md

 You can use this document to quickly navigate through TiDB Lightning source code and gain insight into its internal workings and understand the significance behind each log message.

 Note that only important logs are included in this document.
-Trivial logs have been omitted.
+Less important logs have been omitted.

 ## Log message explanation